slash827/slash827/README.md

 - 👀 I’m interested in Software Development and Machine Learning.
 - 🌱 I’m currently learning Backend Development with Django in Python.
 - 💞️ I’m looking to collaborate on Django projects or data oriented projects with Python.
-- 📫 How to reach me - send an email gilad.battat@gmail.com
+- 📫 How to reach me - send an email gilad.battat@gmail.com or send a message in <a href="http://www.linkedin.com/in/giladbattat">Linkedin</a>

 <h2><b><i>Certifications:</b></i></h2>
 <h3><b><i>freeCodeCamp:</b></i></h3> </br>